nano1412/nano1412/README.md

 - 👀 I’m interested in Game and how it work.
 - 🌱 I’m currently learning on High school
 - 💞️ I’m looking to collaborate on Game making or computer relate work
-- 📫 How to reach me mail
+- 📫 How to reach me
     Mail: nano.khongsri@gmail.com
     LineID: nano1412
     Tel: 0961546415